-Today marks the beginning of our Day of Remembrance events, signifying three years since the shooting on April 30, 2019, that took the lives of Reed Parlier and Riley Howell, injured Rami, Sean, Emily and Drew, traumatized everyone in Professor Adam Johnson's class in Kennedy 236, and left Niner Nation heartbroken.
-However, on our worst day, we saw the very best in each other and our Charlotte community.
-We are All Niners, and we are #CharlotteStrong.
+Today marks the beginning of our Day of Remembrance events, signifying four years since the shooting on April 30, 2019, that took the lives of Reed Parlier and Riley Howell, injured Rami, Sean, Emily and Drew, traumatized everyone in Professor Adam Johnson’s class in Kennedy Building, 236, and left Niner Nation heartbroken.
+However, on our worst day, we saw the very best in one another and our Charlotte community.
+We are all Niners.

 We remember and celebrate the lives of Reed Parlier and Riley Howell.

 Today at 3 p.m., the University will dedicate the permanent April 30 memorial.
 Installed on the verdant plaza leading to Kennedy’s entrance is a “constellation garden,” designed to follow the orientation of the stars above the building four years ago on the night of April 30.
 The memorial’s arched framework – featuring touch-activated lights and surrounded by symbols-based plants that represent human emotions — will serve as a campus gathering place.

 The April 30 Memorial digital exhibit includes photographs, videos, letters, oral histories and other remembrances.
 The items featured on this site highlight the ways in which UNC Charlotte, the surrounding community and the nation grieved together in the days, weeks and months following the tragedy.
 They showcase the resilience of our campus community and the ways in which we will always remember those who were lost and forever changed that day.